idooo/devterm-hobby-project/README.md

 ## Notes

 1) Terminal.
 Standard TTY has a very limited capabilities to render fonts.
 Had troubles to render Japanese characters (kanji, hirogana and katakana).
-Got success with using `fdterm` with `Iosevka Term` fonts.
-Still need to figure out how to autostart it
+Got success with using `fdterm` with [Iosevka Term](https://typeof.net/Iosevka/) and [Noto Sans JP](https://fonts.google.com/noto/specimen/Noto+Sans+JP?subset=japanese) fonts.
+If the first font doesn't contain the glyph for the rendering character, it will try second font and etc. Still need to try to figure out how to autostart `fdterm`

 2) To connect to WiFi I've tried `wpa_cli` but you need to be really smart to use it.
 Not my case.
 Fallbacked to use `nmcli` and it works like a charm

 3) Browser.
 Had some hopes for [Browsh](https://www.brow.sh/) but it's super slow (uses headless Firefox behind the scenes) and rendering getting borked in `fdterm`.
 Have to use `lynx` for now.
 And my Macbook...

 4) Translations.
 After quick search was able to find `libtranslate-bin` but there were no builds for ARM64 and I was about to start building it from sources.
 However, looked for alternatives in the apt repo and found [translate-shell](https://github.com/soimort/translate-shell).
 Works amazingly well for my needs

 ## License